6E617468616E636F7830393137/DripDemo1/README.md

 # DripDemo1
-Simple Hello World using Business Layers and SOLID principles
+Console App taking user input and encoding to UTF-8 by using Business Layers and SOLID principles